Adult Programs | The Dover Church

 Our Ladies Who Lunch are a social group of women who meet monthly for lunch.
 We meet at the Wellesley College Club (727 Washington St, Wellesley, MA 02481).
 We hope you will join us.
 Please check the church calendar for our next lunch date!

 Chapel Bell Choir runs September through May.
 Music Director, Christine Hogan rehearses with the Chapel Bell Choir Wednesday evenings from 6:45-7:30pm in the Music Room.
 When ringing on a Sunday morning we rehearse at 9:10 in the Sanctuary.
-Our 2018-2019 season begins September 12.
-New members will be welcomed throughout the season so please encourage others to join us.

 We invite all of the men in our congregation to join us for breakfast!
 This group meets monthly to network and socialize.
 They also work on several community service projects during the year.
 We hope you will join us.